grafana/agent/docs/sources/flow/reference/compatibility/_index.md

 `otelcol.Consumer`s are [capsules]({{< relref "../../config-language/expressions/types_and_values/#capsules" >}})
 that are exported by components that can receive OpenTelemetry data.
 Components that can consume OpenTelemetry data can be passed the `otelcol.Consumer` as an argument.
-Note that some components that use `otelcol.Consumer` only support a subset of telemetry signals, e.g. only traces.
+Note that some components that use `otelcol.Consumer` only support a subset of telemetry signals, for example, only traces.
 Check the component reference pages for more details on what is supported.
 Use the following components to build your OpenTelemetry pipeline:

 <!-- NOTE: this title is used as an anchor in links.
 Do not change. -->
 ### OpenTelemetry `otelcol.Consumer` Exporters
-Below are components that _export_ OpenTelemetry `otelcol.Consumer`, grouped by namespace.
-Click on the namespace to expand and see more detail.
+The following components, grouped by namespace, _export_ OpenTelemetry `otelcol.Consumer`.

 <!-- START GENERATED SECTION: EXPORTERS OF OpenTelemetry `otelcol.Consumer` -->